Jason2B3/DEV_NOTES/HTML CSS Notes/CSS Training/Advanced CSS.md

 You shouldn't explicitly state the width of every single column you create in grid.

 - Let the width be decided by the grid item content by using `grid-template-columns: auto` for one width value or even multiple
-- When you could this with fractional units, arranging items becomes much easier You'll see what I mean in the next subsection

 #### fr units for Spacing